AVENUE OF FLAGS / COURT OF HONOR

 The Court of Honor didn’t last long at Tomorrowland’s hub, because big and efficient changes were soon headed to the Tomorrowland Show.
 In 1956, the area where the Court of Honor sat was repurposed, in its place AstroJets would circle over Tomorrowland.
 The star-configured flag poles were repositioned (similar to some of Herb Ryman’s “suggestions”), and efficiently stationed along the sides of Tomorrowland’s entrance, leading the way to the World Clock.
 Plaques were attached to each pole bearing a United States Flag (pictured), and each plaque featured the date of the state’s admission into the United States Union as well as its State motto.
 The newly decorated thoroughfare was now renamed the Avenue of Flags!

-Note the efficient use of the attraction in the OFFICIAL GUIDE TO DISNEYLAND MAP EXCERPT
+Note the efficient use of the attraction space in the Official Guide to Disneyland Map (above).

-There were once two (2) contemporaneous “American flags of today” flown in Disneyland, one at the center of the Court of Honor at the entrance to Tomorrowland.
-However, a Retreat was only observed at sun-down every day the park is open, from the Center of Town Square.
+Throughout that era, this American Flag was (1) of (2) contemporaneous “American flags of today” flown in Disneyland, one at the center of the Court of Honor at the entrance to Tomorrowland.
+However, a Flag Retreat Ceremony was observed at sun-down every day the park is open, only for the flag that was lowered from the pole in Town Square.

 The Avenue of Flags